jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

                return False
            return True

-* ``not`` happens twice in that statement. let us see if we can "factor" it out using algebra
+* ``not`` happens twice in that statement.
+What if we see if we can "factor" it out using algebra

   .. code-block:: python